The web is flooded with blogs that manage to flourish while consistently publishing less than mediocre content.

 - optional – add an extra call to action in the middle of your post, for instance how I did it in the screenshot below (to learn how to add a Tweet button anywhere in the post see these instructions).

 Yes, add social sharing buttons to several places on your blog, BUT…

 Too many buttons cause confusion, slow down your site, and result in no sharing at all.

 Stick with the ones that YOUR readers actually use.

-For Traffic Generation Café readers, it’s the major ones: Twitter, Facebook, Google+, and Buffer, which allows you to schedule posts on Twitter, Facebook, etc.
+For Traffic Generation Café readers, it’s the major ones: Twitter, Facebook, and Google+.

 For your blog, it might be Pinterest, or StumbleUpon, or Bizsugar.